CLUSTEREASY uses ``slab decomposition,'' meaning the grid is divided

 Fourier Transform the fields the Nyquist modes are stored in extra

-positions in the last dimension, so the last dimension is
+positions in the last dimension, so the last dimension is instead of

 .
 The total size per field of the array at each